-Simply download the form.
-After filling it in, hand it to the Club.
+Simply download the form and hand it in to the Club.

 Alternatively, you can fill in the online form.

 Information will then be sent you by the Hon.
-Secretary Mrs. Gwen Imms, Callala Beach RSL Women’s Auxiliary.
+Secretary Mrs. Gwen Imms, Callala Beach Women’s RSL.

 Mrs. Imms may also be contacted at:

 Address: 40 Catherine Street, Myola, NSW 2540.

 If you’d like to join the thousands of fun and like-minded women who actually care about our Defence personnel fighting for our freedom everyday, while their own families here at home need support… all are welcome to join us at our meetings for more information.